Isle of Wight

 Frequently Asked Questions

-How much Section 106 money has Isle of Wight collected?
+How much unspent Section 106 money does Isle of Wight hold?

 Does Isle of Wight charge CIL?